afska/gba-link-connection/README.md

 `shutdown()` | **bool** | Gracefully shuts down the adapter, closing all connections.
 After some time, the state will be changed to `SHUTDOWN`, and only then it's safe to call `deactivate()`.
 `call(phoneNumber)` | **bool** | Initiates a P2P connection with a `phoneNumber`.
 After some time, the state will be `CALL_ESTABLISHED` (or `ACTIVE_SESSION` if the connection fails or ends).
 In REON/libmobile the phone number can be a number assigned by the relay server, or a 12-digit IPv4 address (for example, `"127000000001"` would be `127.0.0.1`).
 `callISP(password, loginId)` | **bool** | Calls the ISP number registered in the adapter configuration, or a default number if the adapter hasn't been configured.
 Then, performs a login operation using the provided `password` and `loginId`.
 After some time, the state will be `PPP_ACTIVE`.
 If `loginId` is empty and the adapter has been configured, it will use the one stored in the configuration.
 Both parameters are null-terminated strings (max `32` characters).
 `dnsQuery(domainName, result)` | **bool** | Looks up the IPv4 address for a `domainName` (a null-terminated string, max `253` characters).
-It also accepts a ASCII IPv4 address, converting it into a 4-byte address instead of querying the DNS server.
+It also accepts an ASCII IPv4 address, converting it into a 4-byte address instead of querying the DNS server.
 The `result` is a pointer to a `LinkMobile::DNSQuery` struct that will be filled with the result.
 When the request is completed, the `completed` field will be `true`.
 If an IP address was found, the `success` field will be `true` and the `ipv4` field can be read as a 4-byte address.
 `openConnection(ip, port, type, result)` | **bool** | Opens a TCP/UDP (`type`) connection at the given `ip` (4-byte address) on the given `port`.
 The `result` is a pointer to a `LinkMobile::OpenConn` struct that will be filled with the result.
 When the request is completed, the `completed` field will be `true`.
 If the connection was successful, the `success` field will be `true` and the `connectionId` field can be used when calling the `transfer(...)` method.
 Only `2` connections can be opened at the same time.
 `closeConnection(connectionId, type, result)` | **bool** | Closes an active TCP/UDP (`type`) connection.
 The `result` is a pointer to a `LinkMobile::CloseConn` struct that will be filled with the result.
 When the request is completed, the `completed` field will be `true`.
 If the connection was closed correctly, the `success` field will be `true`.
 `transfer(dataToSend, result, [connectionId])` | **bool** | Requests a data transfer (up to `254` bytes) and responds the received data.
 The transfer can be done with the other node in a P2P connection, or with any open TCP/UDP connection if a PPP session is active.
 In the case of a TCP/UDP connection, the `connectionId` must be provided.
 The `result` is a pointer to a `LinkMobile::DataTransfer` struct that will be filled with the received data.
 It can also point to `dataToSend` to reuse the struct.
 When the request is completed, the `completed` field will be `true`.
 If the transfer was successful, the `success` field will be `true`.
 If not, you can assume that the connection was closed.